UPDATED March 2, 2026

 Disney Water Parks

 - For much of the year, the two Disney World Water Parks — Typhoon Lagoon and Blizzard Beach — operate on a rotating basis.
-Currently, Typhoon Lagoon is open and will remain open until February 14th, 2026.
-After that, Blizzard Beach will reopen the following day on February 15, 2026.
+Currently, Blizzard Beach is open, and Typhoon Lagoon is closed.

 Disney’s All-Star Resorts